HandsOnDataViz/book/docs/HandsOnDataViz.md

-Hint: If Datawrapper does not list your preferred map outline, you can upload your own custom geography data in GeoJSON or TopoJSON format, which you will learn more about in the [Convert to GeoJSON section of Chapter 14](convert-geojson.html).
+Hint: If Datawrapper does not list your preferred map outline, you can upload your own custom geography data in GeoJSON or TopoJSON format, which you will learn more about in the [GeoJSON and geospatial data formats section of Chapter 14](geojson.html).

 1. In the *Add your data* screen, you can manually enter data for each area, which would be fine for just a few, but not for 50 states.